ministryofjustice/laa-submit-crime-forms/gems/laa_multi_step_forms/docs/Steps.md

 Routing to the next step is handled by the DecisionTree object returned from the `decision_tree_class` method.
-The key here is that the current step and the underlying application object are passing into this class and it returns a hash that can be used by teh rails router to redirect to the next step.
+The key here is that the current step and the underlying application object are passing into this class and it returns a hash that can be used by the rails router to redirect to the next step.

 This means that routing for multiple paths can be more easily tested outside the controller object.